mvanherwijnen/tweet-reach/readme.md

 - Minimal use of facade helpers (using DI instead), to increase testability
 - Actions which are not needed to return response are moved to jobs
-    - In this case, only writing to cache is not needed to return response, so this does not result in a huge performance boost
+    - In this case, only writing to cache is not needed to return response, so this does not result in a performance boost

 ## Middleware